NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_secinfo_no_name_avg_latency

-Average latency of SECINFO_NO_NAME operations.
+Average latency in microseconds of SECINFO_NO_NAME operations.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|